pk-droid-lab/kink-ideas/README.md

 * Sub wears multiple condoms to reduce sensitivity for sex with no stimulation.
 Or numbing cream and condoms.
 * Show the process of your sub helping you get ready for your bull
 * Oral sex cleaning domme up after bull has finished inside her
+* Discuss upcoming dates with bulls
+* Describe some of the most memorable nights with bulls

 ## Sub Teasing Scenes